getify/You-Dont-Know-JS/async & performance/apB.md

 The `observable` here is not exactly a promise, but you can *observe* it much like you can observe a promise, so it's closely related.
 In fact, it can be observed many times, and it will send out notifications every time its event (`"foobar"`) occurs.

-**Note:** This pattern I've just illustrated is a **massive simplification** of the concepts and motivations behind "Reactive Programming" (aka "RP"), which has been implemented/expounded upon by several great projects and languages.
-A variation on RP is FRP ("Functional"), which refers to applying Functional programming techniques (immutability, referential integrity, etc) to streams of data.
+**Note:** This pattern I've just illustrated is a **massive simplification** of the concepts and motivations behind reactive programming (aka RP), which has been implemented/expounded upon by several great projects and languages.
+A variation on RP is functional reactive programming (FRP), which refers to applying functional programming techniques (immutability, referential integrity, etc.) to streams of data.
 "Reactive" refers to spreading this functionality out over time in response to events.
 The interested reader should consider studying "Reactive Observables" in the fantastic "Reactive Extensions" library ("RxJS" for JavaScript) by Microsoft (http://reactive-extensions.github.io/RxJS/); it's much more sophisticated and powerful than I've just shown.
 Also, Andre Staltz has an excellent write-up (https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) that pragmatically lays out RP in concrete examples.

 ### ES7 Observables

-As of time of writing, there's an early ES7 proposal for a new data type called "Observable" (https://github.com/jhusain/asyncgenerator#introducing-observable), which in spirit is similar to what we've laid out here, but is definitely more sophisticated.
+At the time of this writing, there's an early ES7 proposal for a new data type called "Observable" (https://github.com/jhusain/asyncgenerator#introducing-observable), which in spirit is similar to what we've laid out here, but is definitely more sophisticated.

 The notion of this kind of Observable is that the way you "subscribe" to the events from a stream is to pass in a generator -- actually the *iterator* is the interested party -- whose `next(..)` method will be called for each event.